 Two classic hotels compliment Branco’s work on Avenida da Liberdade in Lisboa.
 The Hotel Vitória is now the headquarters for Portuguese Communist Party & the Hotel Britania (originally named the Hotel do Império) has been completely restored, retaining its Art Deco charm.
 I had the pleasure of staying in the Britania a few years ago for work & highly recommend it.

 Even though the country was in a bit of an economic slump, Lisboa grew in the 1950’s & the idea was to instil a sense of modernity into a very traditional city.
 The Praça de Londres formed the centerpiece of this new urban policy & remains fascinating to look at today.
 The Instituto da Vinha e do Vinho regulates the wine industry from another Branco building in Lisboa:

 Further afield, Branco designed the controversial but cute Portugal dos Pequenitos in Coimbra (covered previously in this post):

 The Coliseu do Porto still functions as one of the primary performance venues in town:

 But sometimes it’s unbuilt projects which capture the most attention… that romantic idea of what could have been.
 As part of the anniversary celebrations in 1940, a monument to Prince Henry the Navigator was planned for the former location of the navigation school in Sagres.
 All proposals were equally grandiose, but Branco’s is so over-the-top that it deserves mention.
 Unfortunately none of the proposals received funding & the place is a bit barren & desolate these days.

 Cassiano Branco passed away in 1970.
-While waiting to get my hands on a copy of the 2008 book by Paulo Tormenta Pinto—the latest & most complete compilation of Branco’s work—I’ll have to be content going through the 300+ photos of his buildings posted by other fans.
+While waiting to get my hands on a copy of the 2008 book by Paulo Tormenta Pinto —the latest & most complete compilation of Branco’s work— I’ll have to be content going through the 300+ photos of his buildings posted by other fans (website offline as of 2020).
 Can’t wait to add my own!